 For the western system, most load centers are serviced by both BSNF and UP, while for the eastern system, most load centers are serviced by both UP and CSX.
 A similar pattern is observed for the Canadian system with CN and CP.
-There are however a few notable exceptions serviced by only one intermodal terminal and with no nearby competitors such as for Halifax (CN), Salt Lake City (UP), Billings (BNSF), Albuquerque (BNSF), Amarillo (BNSF) and Prince Rupert (CN).
-On the opposite range of the spectrum several locations, particularly at the interface between regional systems, have three or more rail operators (Detroit, Chicago, St. Louis, Kansas City, Memphis, Dallas-Fort Worth, New Orleans, and Atlanta).
+There are, however, a few notable exceptions serviced by only one intermodal terminal and with no nearby competitors, such as Halifax (CN), Salt Lake City (UP), Billings (BNSF), Albuquerque (BNSF), Amarillo (BNSF), and Prince Rupert (CN).
+On the opposite range of the spectrum, several locations, particularly at the interface between regional systems, have three or more rail operators (Detroit, Chicago, St. Louis, Kansas City, Memphis, Dallas-Fort Worth, New Orleans, and Atlanta).
 They are thus particularly prone to a more competitive inland terminal setting offering shipping options to both the east and the west coasts.

-Many railways are also offering the option to deliver and collect intermodal cargo from depots, also knows as ‘paper ramps’.
-This gives additional market area coverage and options for their customers since the whole service is technically considered a rail haulage contract while some segments include road haulage between a depot and an intermodal yard.
-Opportunities are therefore available to reduce gate congestion at the intermodal yard while consolidating and synchronizing haulage.
+Many railways are also offering the option to deliver and collect intermodal cargo from depots, also known as ‘paper ramps’.
+This gives their customers additional market area coverage and options since the whole service is technically considered a rail haulage contract.
+At the same time, some segments include road haulage between a depot and an intermodal yard.
+Therefore, opportunities are available to reduce gate congestion at the intermodal yard while consolidating and synchronizing haulage.